 When Colcleugh sent the first telegram, he proved that a place called “Selkirk” now existed.

 Colcleugh was the “father” of Selkirk.
 He literally put Selkirk on the map!
-He also brought other investors, settlers, merchants and businesses to Selkirk.
-It was he, more than any other early settler, who saw the potential of Selkirk to become the principle town in the West. (see Colcleugh Avenue)
+He also brought other investors, settlers, merchants, and businesses to Selkirk.
+It was he, more than any other early settler, who saw the potential of Selkirk to become the principal town in the West.
+(See Colcleugh Avenue)

 The British Connection

 Clandeboye is a street that demonstrates the “British” loyalty that the townspeople felt.
 Most people recognized this was a dedication to the Governor-General – the popular and remarkable Lord Dufferin.